ChrisXHLeung/instuction/frontendSecurity.md

 After filtering malicious requests, SMEs must verify whether the *human* or *application* making the request belongs to the system and deserves access.
 Historically, passwords have addressed this, but they carry significant weaknesses: attackers can guess, reuse, phish, purchase from data dumps, or brute-force passwords; password databases create a centralized liability; and scaling password validation across microservices and APIs increases latency and user friction.

 **Keychron directly tackles this identity vulnerability** by shifting from a password-centric model to a **token-based system**, enhancing **SME web security**.
 In this approach, the system verifies a password (or SSO credential, or MFA challenge) only once.
 After this initial handshake, **Keychron generates a signed JSON Web Token (JWT)** that encodes critical claims like user identity, role, and token expiry.
-Learn more about [JWT implementation](/jwt-authentication-guide).
+For further reading, check [Keycloak’s JWT guide](https://www.keycloak.org/docs/latest/server_admin/#_jwt).

 From then on, the client uses the token instead of a password for each request.
 The application validates the token’s signature cryptographically, typically using algorithms like RS256 or HS256.
 Since this validation is stateless, it requires no database lookup, enabling horizontal scaling with minimal latency.
-For further reading, check [Keycloak’s JWT guide](https://www.keycloak.org/docs/latest/server_admin/#_jwt).

 The benefits are clear:
 - Compromised databases no longer expose active passwords.